OFEV Soft capsule Ref.[8917] Active ingredients: Nintedanib

 Venous thromboembolism

-In the INPULSIS trials no increased risk of venous thromboembolism was observed in nintedanib treated patients.
+In the clinical trials, no increased risk of venous thromboembolism was observed in nintedanib treated patients.
 Due to the mechanism of action of nintedanib patients might have an increased risk of thromboembolic events.

-In the INPULSIS trials, the frequency of patients with perforation was very low in both treatment groups: 0% placebo, 0.3% Ofev (involving two patients).
-Due to the mechanism of action of nintedanib patients might have an increased risk of gastrointestinal perforation.
-Cases of gastrointestinal perforations, some of which were fatal, have been reported in the post-marketing period.
+In the clinical trials in adult patients, the frequency of patients with perforation was up to 0.3% in both treatment groups.
+Due to the mechanism of action of nintedanib, patients might have an increased risk of gastrointestinal perforations.
+Cases of gastrointestinal perforations and cases of ischaemic colitis, some of which were fatal, have been reported in the post-marketing period.
 Particular caution should be exercised when treating patients with previous abdominal surgery, previous history of peptic ulceration, diverticular disease or receiving concomitant corticosteroids or NSAIDs.
 Ofev should only be initiated at least 4 weeks after abdominal surgery.
-Therapy with Ofev should be permanently discontinued in patients who develop gastrointestinal perforation.
+Therapy with Ofev should be permanently discontinued in patients who develop gastrointestinal perforation or ischaemic colitis.
+Exceptionally, Ofev can be reintroduced after complete resolution of ischaemic colitis and careful assessment of patient’s condition and other risk factors.

 Hypertension